Validation Checklist for Planning and Other Applications

 The description of the proposed development should also be made clear in the application form.

-The correct fee
+The application fee

 Ownership Certificates and Agricultural Land Declaration